lachlanhurst/diebiems-cmd-terminal/README.md

     /dev/cu.locks-WirelessiAP
     /dev/cu.SLAB_USBtoUART

 From the above list you will need to identify the serial port to which the DieBieMS is connected.
 In this case it's the `/dev/cu.SLAB_USBtoUART`, this serial port name needs to be included in all command executions.
+Refer to the troubleshooting section below if none of the listed serial ports seem like they belong to the BMS.

 To send a terminal serial command on the DieBieMS run the following.
 The `-sp` arguement is the serial port identified in the previous step, and the argument following the `-c` arg is the terminal command to run.